Example of MuDirac Usage

 K1-L3 5.76294e+06 1.76987e+18

 Note the significant changes - the energies are almost three times smaller than previously!
-You can try removing each of the new terms individually, or commenting them out by adding #
+You can try removing each of the new terms

-at the beginning of a line, and re-running to see their effects.
-Now to familiarize yourself you can try a few more things:
+individually, or commenting them out by adding # at the beginning of a line, and re-running to see their effects.
+Now to

 try adding more

-, for example L1-M2 and L1-M3;try adding a range of lines; this can be written as K1:M5-K1:M5.
+xr_lines, for example L1-M2 and L1-M3;try adding a range of lines; this can be written as K1:M5-K1:M5.
 It will compute all transitions within the given ranges that obey the selection rules to be allowed;

 try plotting the spectra in the